 - Sycamore, London Plane

 Modesto trees are maintained on a regular schedule, approximately every eleven years.
 The Forestry Division sends crews throughout neighborhoods, block by block, to inspect and prune trees as necessary.
-There is also a city crew that is in charge of trimming branches away from sidewalks and buildings as well as around traffic signals and signs in order to maintain driver visibility.
+A city crew is also in charge of trimming branches away from sidewalks and buildings and around traffic signals and signs to maintain driver visibility.

-Despite the work of maintenance crews, the city of Modesto has paid out a significant amount of money for tree damage claims in the past several years.
+Despite maintenance crews' work, Modesto has paid out a significant amount of money for tree damage claims in the past several years.

 The news clip below documents a Modesto man's near miss with falling trees.Modesto Tree Accident Lawyer

-I'm Ed Smith, a tree accident lawyer in Modesto, California.
 Each year, falling trees and tree branches result in serious injuries.
-If you or anyone you love suffered injuries as a result of a falling tree, give us a call at (209) 227-1931 or (800) 404-5400 for free, friendly advice.
-I have advocated on behalf of injured Modesto residents since 1982.
+If you or anyone you love suffered injuries due to a falling tree, call us today at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office.